mandiant/capa/web/explorer/README.md

 ## Getting Started

-1. **Access the Application**: Open the Capa Explorer WebUI in your web browser.
+1. **Access the Application**: Open Capa Explorer Web in your web browser.
    You can start using Capa Explorer Web by accessing [https://mandiant.github.io/capa](https://mandiant.github.io/capa/) or running it locally by dowloading the offline release in the [releases](https://github.com/mandiant/capa/releases) section and loading it in your browser.

 2. **Import capa Results**: